 LLC Florida Form Your LLC

-Florida Registered Agent Requirements Under §605.0113
+Florida Registered Agent Requirements Under the Florida Revised LLC Act

 What a Registered Agent Does in Florida

-Address requirements:
+Address rules:

 Designating Your Registered Agent